 Skip to Content

-Seattle Weekend Getaway: 15 of the Best Things To Do With Kids
+Seattle Weekend Stay: 15+ Truly Local Things To Do With Kids

-Seattle Weekend Getaway: 15 of the Best Things To Do With Kids
+Seattle Weekend Stay: 15+ Truly Local Things To Do With Kids

-The last leg on our epic Pacific-Northwest summer road trip was Seattle, where we have long-time friends.
-Partly because we have good friends there, it was our third visit to the city, and the first with our tween.
+The last leg of our epic Pacific-Northwest summer road trip was Seattle, Washington.
+Because we have good friends there, it was our third visit to the city, and the first with our tween.
+We’d done most of the famous tourist things on previous vacations.

-We’d done the touristy things we wanted to do on previous vacations, so this time around we were looking to explore lesser-known neighborhoods and eat good local food.
+This time around, we wanted to explore lesser-known neighborhoods and have our friends direct us to good local food.
 These are some of the gems we discovered.

-Mix them in with some of the popular tourist attractions and you’ll have a great weekend getaway in Seattle with you your kids.
+Mix them in with some of the popular tourist attractions, like the Space Needle and MoPop, and you’ll have a great weekend visit to Seattle with your kids.

 2 Seattle Hotels for Families

-I really recommend staying downtown.
+I highly recommend staying downtown.
 Most of what you want to see is there or close by and Seattle doesn’t have much in the way of public transit.

 Luckily, it’s not that hard to find good downtown hotels with reasonable rates.
 I think these are two stand-outs.